 Section 1.
 The officers of the Association shall be elected by the membership at large by a majority vote and shall consist of the President, Vice President, Secretary and Treasurer.
 Six (6) Regional Representatives shall be elected to serve as members of the Board of Directors by the members of their respective regions.
 The term of office shall extend two (2) years from every other January 1 through every other December 31.
 All officers may serve two years and may be re-elected.
 However, no person may serve more than two (2) consecutive full terms in any one office.

 Section 2.
 The President shall preside at all annual meetings of the Association and at all meetings of the Board of Directors.
-The President shall: make an annual report to the membership concerning the activities of the Association; appoint members and designate chairpersons of such committees as may be necessary to promote the objectives of the Association; make appointments, with the majority consent of the remaining membership of the Board of Directors, to fill any vacant position on the Board of Directors which will not otherwise be filled by immediate regular election.
-With the exception of the Past Presidents Committee and the Conference Planning Committee, the President shall appoint the members and chairpersons of the standing committees and other committees, to serve at the pleasure of the President.
+The President shall: make an annual report to the membership concerning the activities of the Association; appoint members and designate chairpersons of such committees as may be necessary to promote the objectives of the Association; work with past presidents of the Association to ensure its continuity and stability; make appointments, with the majority consent of the remaining membership of the Board of Directors, to fill any vacant position on the Board of Directors which will not otherwise be filled by immediate regular election.
+With the exception of the Conference Planning Committee, the President shall appoint the members and chairpersons of the standing committees and other committees, to serve at the pleasure of the President.
 The President shall appoint a Parliamentarian to be present at each business meeting for the purpose of maintaining correct parliamentary procedure.
 The Parliamentarian will serve a yearly term from January 1 through December 31 and may be reappointed at the pleasure of the President.

 Section 3.
 The Vice President shall perform official functions of the President during the absence or the incapacity of the President.
 The Vice President shall assist the President in developing and carrying out the programs and activities of the Association, and shall carry out the other duties, as assigned by the President.
 The Vice President shall chair the Conference Planning Committee.